traefik/traefik/docs/content/reference/install-configuration/tls/certificate-resolvers/acme.md

 ## Configuration Example

 Below is an example of a basic configuration for ACME in Traefik.
-See the [Let's Encrypt Section](#configuration-examples) for more advanced examples.

 ```yaml tab="File (YAML)"
 entryPoints: